zombodb/zombodb/BINARY-INSTALLATION.md

 # ZomboDB Installation Instructions

 ZomboDB is a 100% native Postgres extension.
-Additionally, ZomboDB is released as binary `.deb` and `.rpm` packages for popular Linux distributions.
+Additionally, ZomboDB is available as binary `.deb` and `.rpm` packages to [sponsors](https://github.com/sponsors/eeeebbbbrrrr) for popular Linux distributions.
 As such, installation is fairly straightforward.

+If you instead prefer to install ZomboDB from source, please read the [SOURCE-INSTALLATION.md] documentation.

 ## Prerequisites